 Additional Information Affecting Aurora Viewing

-Geomagnetic Field: The geomagnetic field is expected to be quiet on 09 Apr.
-Weak HSS effects are possible on 10-11 Apr causing unsettled periods.
+Geomagnetic Field: The geomagnetic field is expected to be mostly quiet, with isolated unsettled periods possible on 07-09 May.

 Planetary K-Index provides an estimate as to how wide the auroral oval may extend.
 It does not indicate whether the aurora borealis will appear.
 The most important factors for aurora viewing are the solar winds and geomagnetic field – so note the information above on those.
 The Planetary K-Index is measured on a scale of 0-9.
 Anchorage is within the Kp3 zone (aurora visible overhead), but auroras are often seen here on the horizon as low as Kp1 (except for the early and late season, where a higher Kp is needed.)
 A fairly accurate Kp index can be determined up to 3-days in advance.
 For the Kp index indicated in the Anchorage northern lights forecast, that is the maximum Kp predicted during the prime aurora viewing time in the Anchorage area (generally between 9:00 p.m. and 4:00 a.m.).
 We do not provide the Kp level for a forecast period outside of nominal viewing times (i.e., local daytime).

 - The Planetary K Index reached Kp0-1 during optimal viewing hours.

 - The maximum hemispheric power achieved last night was 12.8 at 3:29 a.m.